zakuArbor/blog/_posts/programming/2021-04-14-building-code.md

 The Cat Meows
 ```

-Let's inspect the executable itself using `objdump`: `readelf -d prog`
+Let's inspect the executable itself using `objdump`:

 If we were to look at the code for `main`, we see the following: